Opening chapter to the novel – The Long Dragon

 The pearl around her neck was becoming heavy and the body clock, buried deep inside her, was ticking louder and faster.
-Her ninth and final re-incarnation was coming and this feeling was making her tetchy and irritable.
-With each passing moment, the inexplicable urge to seek refuge in the high mountains in the West, was becoming stronger.
+Her ninth and final re-incarnation was coming and the feeling was making her tetchy and irritable.
+With each passing moment, the inexplicable urge to seek refuge in the high mountains of the West, was becoming stronger.

 The only thing that kept her from leaving now was the knowledge that this would be her last battle.
 As soon as it was over, her obligations would be finished and she could start the long journey to her sanctuary and get ready for the change that was coming.